tolitius/mount/README.md

 since it has _everything_ (every piece of the application) in it.

-But if stateful things are kept lean and low level (i.e. I/O, queues, etc.), dependency graphs are simple and small, and everything else is just namespaces and functions: the way it shuold be.
+But if stateful things are kept lean and low level (i.e. I/O, queues, etc.), dependency graphs are simple and small, and everything else is just namespaces and functions: the way it should be.

 ### Talking States